javierbrea/eslint-plugin-boundaries/packages/elements/README.md

 - **`baseSource`** (`string | string[]`): Pattern(s) for the base module name for external imports.

 > **⚠️ Important:** All properties in a selector must match for the selector to be considered a match (AND logic).
 Use multiple selectors for OR logic.

+> **Note:** You can also use the legacy selector syntax, but it’s deprecated and will be removed in a future release.
+See the [Legacy Selectors section](#legacy-selectors) for more details.

 #### Template Variables